jdsdhp/farmakit_app/README.md

-# Kotlin Sample App
+# FarmaKit
-A Kotlin sample app for initalize a project.
-Include some common libraries.
+A medication guide with useful tools and functionalities.